 The film’s website has additional information, including about how the film was made, those featured, photographs, and press.

-The Mauritanian, Directed by Kevin Macdonald, starring Taher Rahim, Jodie Foster, Benedict Cumberbatch
+The Mauritanian, Directed by Kevin Macdonald, starring Tahar Rahim, Jodie Foster, Benedict Cumberbatch

 Based on the NY Times best-selling memoir “Guantánamo Diary” by Mohamedou Ould Slahi, this is the true story of Salahi’s fight for freedom after being detained and imprisoned without charge by the U.S. Government for years.
 Alone and afraid, Slahi finds allies in defense attorney Nancy Hollander and her associate Teri Duncan who battle the U.S. government in a fight for justice that tests their commitment to the law and their client at every turn.
 Their controversial advocacy, along with evidence uncovered by a formidable military prosecutor, Lt.
 Colonel Stuart Couch, uncovers shocking truths and ultimately proves that the human spirit cannot be locked up.